-The Tufts Hemispheres Undergraduate Journal of International Relations is proud to announce its 44th edition, 2021 Issue: COPING WITH CRISES
+The Tufts Hemispheres Undergraduate Journal of International Relations is proud to announce its 45th edition, 2022 Issue: CRISIS OF AUTHORITY

 Papers will be evaluated through a double-blind review process based upon sound analysis, originality of argument, and novelty of research.
 This prevents any bias based on an author’s school, gender, name, etc. Prospective authors are encouraged to consult previous issues of Hemispheres on our website for examples of quality submissions.
 Below are the general submission guidelines.